 The important thing ultimately is not the CF but the economics per unit energy.
 Small urban wind generation can have similar economics to large remote wind turbines due to:

 - speed-up effect of wind over buildings (if turbines correctly sited)

 - higher value of energy (consumer price not pool price, no distribution costs)

 Heat Pumps: Cool Planet

-A heat-pump system might be especially useful and "green" in conjunction with solar thermal to boost water heating, and grid-tied solar PV to drive the pump (using the grid to store daylight PV energy to drive the pump in after dark).
+A heat-pump system might be especially useful and "green" in conjunction with solar thermal to boost water heating.
+Also, grid-tied solar PV to drive the pump (Using the grid to store daylight PV energy to drive the pump in after dark.)
 A 30kWh/day mid-winter heat pump might require ~7kWh of electrical energy, which in the UK at that time of year would require ~7kWp of installed PV.
 Some support from wind power, at its height mid-winter, might be valuable.